VH-AGJ

 Seat manufactured and attached to bulkhead at station 92¾.

 "Nose section fitted with standard Lockheed perspex nose sections."
-(As the nose windows were decidedly non-standard, this probably refers to the replacement of the nose transparency).
+(As all the nose windows were decidedly non-standard, this undoubtedly refers to the replacement of the heavily framed nose transparency with a conventional Hudson transparency).

 A new oxygen system was installed in the bomb bay (3 cylinders in port rack and 3 cylinders in starboard rack).